joba-1/Comm-ULP/README.md

 ```

-When done, ULP does some measurement and sends results to the main cores where they are formated and printed to serial
+When done, the ULP does some measurement and sends results to the main cores where they are formated and printed to serial.

+For now, the ULP simply increments a counter, writes the result as a line of hex nibbles in the ring buffer and then halts for a short time.
+If the ringbuffer is full, the ULP wakes up the main cores and waits for them to fetch the data from the buffer and print it to serial.

 Exit the monitor with [Ctrl]-] (which is [Strg]-[Alt-Gr]-] on german keyboard)